 Last year, our Society's efforts were successful in locating a memorial plaque listing the 14 young men who died in WWII.
-The plaque was the central Final January 30, 2023 Page 7 of 8 piece of a WWII memorial park dedicated in 1954, located in what is now the rear of the Ashford Court Condominium, We are planning to restore the plaque and to discuss with the School District the possibility of installing it in an appropriately respectful place on the High School grounds.
+The plaque was the central piece of a WWII memorial park dedicated in 1954, located in what is now the rear of the Ashford Court Condominium, We are planning to restore the plaque and to discuss with the School District the possibility of installing it in an appropriately respectful place on the High School grounds.